 Some schools may be exempt from these prohibitions, for example single sex schools and religious schools.

-Discrimination may not only be a breach of the law, but may also be in breach of a Code of Conduct or employment contract to which the school is bound.
+Discrimination may not only be a breach of the law, but may also be in breach of a Code of Conduct or employment contract by which the school is bound.
 The school should take steps to prevent the persistence of any such discrimination.
 A failure to do so, may also expose the school to liability.

 If you believe you have been subjected to discrimination by a school or education institution, we recommend you contact our firm and arrange an appointment to see one of our Education & Schools Law Solicitors.
 Please contact us on (02) 9233 4048 or send an email to info@navado.com.au.